Confederate statues are coming down following George Floyd's death. Here's what we know - KRDO

 Raleigh, North Carolina

-Sunday, city crews began working on removing the rest of the 75-foot North Carolina Confederate monument following Gov. Roy Cooper’s order for removal.
+City crews began working on removing the rest of the 75-foot North Carolina Confederate monument on June 20 following Gov. Roy Cooper’s order for removal.

 “Monuments to white supremacy don’t belong in places of allegiance, and it’s past time that these painful memorials be moved in a legal, safe way.”